makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * training the same model with low-quality data versus high-quality data
   * can generate fake text that appears to the human to be real
   * media attention because of the potential for their misuse
-  * => the original GPT model released by OpenAI was trained on a deﬁcient data set, rendering the model interesting but not fully functional
+  * => the original GPT model released by OpenAI was trained on deﬁcient data, rendering the model interesting but not fully functional
-  * much improved model, GPT2-small, which has the same architecture and number of layers as GPT, but which has been trained on a larger and better data set, making it remarkably good at generating (near) human-quality fake text
+  * much improved model, GPT2-small, which has
+    * same architecture and number of layers as GPT, but which has been
+    * trained on a larger and better data set, making it
+    * remarkably good at generating (near) human-quality fake text
   * Subsequent models in the GPT2 were larger and trained to more data
   * By comparing GPT2-small to GPT2-medium to GPT2-large to GPT2-xl, we can
     examine the effect of increasing data set and model size simultaneously, as